mulesoft/pdk-custom-policy-examples/block/README.md

-# Metrics Policy
+# Block Policy

-Use the Metrics Policy as an example of how to create a task that is executed periodically in a single worker.
+Use the Block Policy as an example of how to create a task that is executed periodically in a single worker.

+This policy periodically queries a service that returns a list of ip ranges, and blocks all requests coming from those ranges.
+The fetch from the server is done by a single worker and then the data is shared with the workers.

+The policy takes the following parameters:
+* source: The url of the service that provides the list of IP ranges to block.
+* frequency: The frequency in seconds with which the service will be queried.
+* ip: Dataweave expression that extracts the ip from the request.

 ## Test the Policy